 CELIAC DISEASE OVERVIEW

-Celiac disease is a condition in which the immune system responds abnormally to a protein called gluten, which can cause damage to the lining of the small intestine.
+Celiac disease is a condition in which the immune system responds abnormally to a protein called gluten, which then leads to damage to the lining of the small intestine.
 Gluten is found in wheat, rye, barley, and a multitude of prepared foods.
-Celiac disease is also known as gluten sensitive enteropathy (enter-OH-pathy), celiac sprue, and nontropical sprue.
+Celiac disease is also known as gluten-sensitive enteropathy (enter-OH-pathy) and celiac sprue.

 The small intestine is responsible for absorbing food and nutrients.
 Thus, damage to the lining of the small intestines can lead to difficulty absorbing important nutrients; this problem is referred to as malabsorption.
 Although celiac disease cannot be cured, avoiding gluten usually stops the damage to the intestinal lining and the malabsorption that results.
 Celiac disease can occur in people of any age and it affects both genders.

 This topic discusses celiac disease in adults.
 Celiac disease in children is discussed separately.
-(See "Patient information: Celiac disease in children (Beyond the Basics)".)
+(See "Patient education: Celiac disease in children (Beyond the Basics)".)
 More detailed information about celiac disease is available by subscription.
-(See "Pathogenesis, epidemiology, and clinical manifestations of celiac disease in adults" and "Diagnosis of celiac disease" and "Management of celiac disease in adults".)
+(See "Pathogenesis, epidemiology, and clinical manifestations of celiac disease in adults" and "Diagnosis of celiac disease in adults" and "Management of celiac disease in adults".)